calliope-edu/CalliopEO_AstroPi/ProgramDescription.md

 Different types of software:
 - The master program (CalliopEO.py) is the Python programming that initiate the communication from the Astro Pi.
 - The initial Hex file that is running the main experiments from the CalliopEO.
 This Hex file will also be sent as the first batch to the Astro Pi.
+More info on this hex file can be found in a dedicated chapter below.
 - Hex files that will be sent by students to run their experiments on the Calliope mini.
 The files will be sent in batches/sets of Hex files.
 - The bootloader file.
 This file is already running on the interface chip of the Calliope mini and ensures USB and serial connection from and to the Calliope mini.
 This file is already installed on the hardware and there is no need to change it.